julialamenza/mybot/README.md

 # mybot
-boy in python to slack
+bot in python to slack